The Richleighs of Tantamount: Synopsis

-The book tells the story of four young siblings—Edwin, Angeline, Sebastian and Maud—who live together in a London mansion in Victorian society (c. the 1870s), along with their wealthy parents.
-These four children have been longing all their lives for their maiden visit to Tantamount, a castle on the Cornish coast, built by their great-great-great-grandfather.
-From time to time, the children wonder about its mysterious past as they look at the gigantic painting of the castle that dominates a wall in their drawing room.
+Four young siblings—Edwin, Angeline, Sebastian and Maud—live together in a London mansion in Victorian society (ca. the 1870s), along with their wealthy parents.
+The four children have longed all their lives to visit Tantamount, a castle on the Cornish coast, built by their great-great-great-grandfather.
+From time to time, the children wonder about its mysterious past as they look at the painting of the castle that dominates a wall in their drawing room.

-Their lives are changed one fateful, unforgettable July when their father contracts a serious illness.
+Their lives are changed one July when their father contracts a serious illness.
 The children are sent to stay at the castle while their parents go on a sea voyage to repair his health.
 Only when the children begin to explore do they realize that despite being built and furnished in magnificent style, the castle is suffering from decades of neglect.
 The tutor and governess are shocked by the condition of the place and leave abruptly.
 Soon the recently engaged servants do the same, but the children decide to stay on alone.

 Regarding themselves as castaways, they enjoy their freedom despite the hardships.
 They make friends with two local children, Nancy and Dick, and are worried when they disappear.
 They begin to suspect that the castle is being used for smuggling and even wrecking.
 Tantamount is destroyed by fire, but when the parents arrive at last they are relieved to find their children have survived.